Cleveland family faces eviction but say landlord is at fault

 "Her future is up to her, she can try to come and work things out with me, I'm a reasonable guy," said Shaw.

-The Davis's have met with an attorney and say they plan to fight back.
+The Davis' have met with an attorney and say they plan to fight back.